-Krishna Janmashtami- the most popular and prominent Hindu Festival is just around the corner and likely to will fall on 12th August in 2020.
-Krishna Janmashtami happens to be observed on the eighth ashtami day of the dark fortnight in the month of Bhadrapada.
-Krishna Janmashtami even gets luckier if observes on Rohini Nakshatra, according to the Hindu calendar.
-Lord Krishna was born to Devaki and Vasudeva inside a lock-up cell (jail) around 5,200 years back in a city of Uttar-Pradesh-Mathura.
-Krishna Janamasthmi is exalted with immense devotion and liveliness in India as well as outside it among the avid Hindu enthusiasts.
+Krishna Janmashtami- the most popular and prominent Hindu Festival is just around the corner and likely to fall on Monday, 30 August 2021.
+Krishna Janmashtami happens to be observed on the eighth Ashtami day of the dark fortnight in the month of Bhadrapada.
+Krishna Janmashtami even gets luckier if observes Rohini Nakshatra, according to the Hindu calendar.
+Lord Krishna was born to Devaki and Vasudeva inside a lock-up cell (jail) around 5,200 years back in the city of Uttar-Pradesh-Mathura.
+Krishna Janmashtami is exalted with immense devotion and liveliness in India as well as outside it among the avid Hindu enthusiasts.

-Depicting here the significance, shubh muhurat timings, and importance of Krishna Janamasthmi.
+Depicting here are the significance, shubh muhurat timings, and importance of Krishna Janamasthmi.

 Shubh-Muhurat for Krishna Janamasthmi:

 Nishita Puja Time- 11:59 PM to 12:44 AM, Aug 31

 Parana Time– After 09:44 AM, Aug 31

 Rohini Nakshatra Begins - 06:39 AM on Aug 30, 2021